William II of Hainaut: Life

 William was born in 1307, the son of William I of Hainaut and Joan of Valois.

 In 1334, he married Joanna, Duchess of Brabant, the daughter and heiress of John III, Duke of Brabant, but had no issue.

 He fought in France as an ally of the English (he was the brother-in-law of King Edward III of England).
 In 1339, William participated in the Siege of Cambrai (1339).
+In his capacity as a Count of Holland, in 1340 William granted city rights to Rotterdam.
 In 1345, two months before he died, he besieged and took Utrecht, because the bishop, John van Arkel, was trying to regain the bishopric's historical independence from Holland.

 William fought against the Saracens, and went on crusade with the Teutonic Order in Prussia.
 He was killed near Stavoren, during one of the battles of Warns against the Frisians in 1345.

 William was succeeded by his sister, Margaret of Hainaut, who was married to Louis IV, Holy Roman Emperor.
 Hainaut, Holland and Zeeland became a part of the imperial crown domains.